 A new game titled Birds vs Robots is now available to play online.
-Created by Stanford University, this puzzle-platformer pits birds against robotic enemies.
+Created by Stanford University for Kids Math Games, this puzzle-platformer pits birds against robotic enemies.
 The idea is to eliminate as many zombies as possible while avoiding as many obstacles as possible.
 Using a variety of weapons and mechanics, this game will challenge your brain while testing your reflexes.
 But how do you choose which bird to fight?

 The gameplay is simple and fun.
 The game combines two types of toes to mimic the two different avian types.
 Each bird has two pairs of toes on its feet.
 Those on the front of the foot have four toes and three on the back.
 The robotics robot has one pair of toes.
 In order to be able to balance the bird, it needs to land on a branch and defend its egg.

 The robotics robot has two motors on each leg to move back and forth and one motor for grasping.
 The legs are inspired by the tendons around the ankle of a bird.
 They have a system that passively absorbs landing impact energy and converts it into a grasping force.
 When wrapped around a branch, SNAG’s ankles lock, enabling it to stand still for twenty milliseconds.
 When the SNAG robotics robot has landed, it triggers an algorithm that enables it to balance on its own.

 The game can also provide education for children.
 The kids can learn about math, for example, by answering questions that involve mathematical equations.
 This game is also great for parents and children, as it teaches basic concepts of math and bird anatomy.
 With its many applications, it may even be able to replace the human caregiver.
 It’s an exciting way to get kids excited about learning about robots!
 While this isn’t yet ready for prime time, it will provide hours of fun.

 Birds Vs Robots game provides education for children